Dan5762/Imperial-Quantum-Society/src/sections/register.md

 type: register
 ---

-Keep up to date with events and subscribe to our newsletter
+Keep up to date by subscribing to our newsletter